OSGeo/OSGeoLive-doc/quickstart/osm_quickstart.rst

 * Homepage: http://wiki.openstreetmap.org/wiki/Osmarender

-Example: (requires ~ 600mb RAM and takes some time to process)
+Example: (this requires approx. 1 GB free RAM and takes at least a day to process the full city.
+A single village or suburb extract should be much more manageable.
+See `Xapi <http://wiki.openstreetmap.org/wiki/Xapi>`_ in the OSM Wiki for details on how to download smaller chunks into an ``.osm`` file.)

 ::